-I come from a lower middle-class background.
+I come from a lower-middle-class background.
 For us Education was everything.
-My father was a Senior Scientist with a Government organisation, my mother a homemaker.
+My father was a Senior Scientist with a Government organization, my mother a homemaker.
 I’m second among three sisters.

 Though I had aspirations to join NSD, Merchant Navy, Hotel Management, Software Programmer, but had to leave everything for lack of permissions, though got selected everywhere I applied.

 Took Engineering against Medical because staying in Hostel was not allowed.
-Completed my D.Arch from Women’s Polytechnic , did Interior designing , Vastu training , jobs and own practice to learn faster and better .
+Completed my D.Arch from Women’s Polytechnic, did Interior designing, Vastu training, jobs, and own practice to learn faster and better.
 In between managing relationship, family, kids, managed to successfully run my own company in Building Construction for 12 years.
-Due to medical emergency, took a break.
+Due to a medical emergency, took a break.
 That’s when the idea of UNNISHAA was born….